 In this implementation, both Illumina and IonTorrent reads can be used, in conjunction with a metadata table describing the samples.
 The QIAseq miRNA Quantification ready-to-use workflow allows the quantification of miRNA expression for each sample.
 An overview of identified miRNAs across all samples can be generated by the Create Combined miRNA Report tool.
 The QIAseq miRNA Differential Expression ready-to-use workflow then estimates which miRNAs are differentially expressed, using the well-known tools from the RNA-seq workflows.
 In all steps, options and parameters in the workflow can be freely changed and adjusted.

 Contrary to most miRNA bioinformatics analysis pipelines, which first map to the reference genome, the CLC Genomics Workbench QIAseq miRNA workflow first creates UMI consensus reads.
 Then, it annotates these UMI reads with Small RNA Reference Data.
 This data set contains the miRbase database, and spike-in sequence information.
-In the next release, the software will include options for including custom databases (e.g. piRNABank for additional functional miRNA annotation in addition to rRNAs and tRNAs for sources of non-miRNA reads).
+The software includes options for including other databases (e.g. piRNABank for additional functional miRNA annotation in addition to rRNAs and tRNAs for sources of non-miRNA reads).

 Figure 1 Schematic overview of the bioinformatics workflow for the analysis of NGS data generated using the QIAseq miRNA library preparation kit.